2025 Kansas CityWorkshops

 Thursday, February 27 – 9:00 a.m – 10:00 a.m.

-In this timely and critical workshop, Bishop Allan Shin and members of the House of Bishops Theology Committee will address the growing crisis of Christian Nationalism in the United States.
+In this timely and critical workshop, Bishop Allen Shin and members of the House of Bishops Theology Committee will address the growing crisis of Christian Nationalism in the United States.
 As this movement threatens to distort the Gospel and sow division, Episcopalians are called to respond with courage, love, and hope.

 Drawing from the findings of the committee’s report, The Crisis of Christian Nationalism, the panel will explore the theological, social, and spiritual challenges posed by this ideology.
 Participants will learn how the Church can counter these divisive forces by embodying Christ’s message of love, unity, and justice.
 The session will offer practical insights into how we, as Episcopalians, can be a beacon of hope and light, fostering communities rooted in inclusivity and the transformative power of love.